earocorn/osh-docs/docs/osh-node/user-docs/sensors-and-process-modules.md

 sidebar_position: 1
 ---

-# Sensor Drivers and Processing
+# Sensor and Process Modules

 Sensors and processes are at the core of **OpenSensorHub**'s ability to deploy and use inputs and outputs of physical and non-physical sensors, systems, processes, etc.